 The application must request the customer for their location to search for grocery stores closest to them.
 After receiving the location, the application then lets the customer choose which store they prefer.

 The application must display the available categories of items in a store, For example, dairy, fruits, and poultry.
-This way, it is easier for customers to search for their desired item.
-The application should give suggestions to similar items if the item chosen is out of stock.
+This way, it is easier for customers to search for their desired items.
+The application should give suggestions to similar items if the item chose is out of stock.
 The customer can also search for the item instead of going through a category.

 The application should assign the customer a driver to deliver their groceries.
 The customer can contact the driver and vice versa.

+The application must provide a route for delivery with a built-in MapKit tool.
+(Drivers can decide not to use this).

+The application must automatically log out of the customer or driver’s account if there is any suspicious activity detected.
+This will deny any further security breach towards both accounts.

 3. Functional Requirements for the drivers.

-Drivers must make an account using their email and a created password to log in the application like the customers but, they also must sign up to be a driver.
+Drivers must make an account using their email and a created password to log in to the application like the customers but, they also must sign up to be a driver.

 The drivers must be able to view the items the customers purchased and confirm with the customer for replacements in case the item is out of stock.

-Driver must be able to use a GPS to find optimal routes and change routes in the event of roadblocks.
+The drivers must be able to use a GPS to find optimal routes and change routes in the event of roadblocks.

+The driver must be given clear instructions regarding the safe delivery of grocery items.

 4.3 Data Requirements

+When a customer creates an account, the GoGoGrocery application must store the customer’s name, address, store preferences, and payment information.
+The application should also save the customer’s preferred items.

+GoGoGrocery must process customer orders.

+The application stores the driver’s name, driver’s license, information about their vehicle, and their location (location is needed if a customer decides to contact customer service about their delivery).

+The application should output a unique order number for every order for reference.

 4.4 Nonfunctional Requirements